giovanni-iannaccone/mix/README.md

 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.

 ## ⚔ Contact
-For any inquiries or support, please contact iannacconegiovanni444@gmail.com .
+- For any inquiries or support, please contact <a href="mailto:iannacconegiovanni444@gmail.com"> iannacconegiovanni444@gmail.com </a>.
-Visit my site for more informations about me and my work https://giovanni-iannaccone.github.io
+- Visit my site for more informations about me and my work <a href="https://giovanni-iannaccone.gith ub.io" target=”_blank” rel="noopener noreferrer"> https://giovanni-iannaccone.github.io </a>